-Jessica travels to speak about religion and the arts; literary nonfiction; spiritual friendship; the intersection of spirituality, creativity and mental illness; religion and horror films; women in the Catholic church; and building creative communities.
+Jessica travels to speak about the arts and religion; literary nonfiction; spiritual friendship; the intersection of creativity and mental illness; horror films; women in the church; and building creative communities.
 Click here to book Jessica.

 9/19/21: The Catholic Imagination Conference, Loyola University Chicago